emadonev/nbody_exoplanets/README.md

-# nbody_asteroids
-Creating an n-body simulator in Python to research the chaotic behavior of asteroids in the asteroid belt.
+# Long-term viability for life in exoplanetary systems using an N-body simulator

+---

+Work in progress...

+Creating a WH integrator to propagate orbits of exoplanetary systems and determine their long term stability for life.